bresilla/website/content/posts/_index.md

 +++
 title = "Posts"
 slug = "blog"
-footercontent = "Here goes some very important quote" styleaccent= "#af87ff" stylebackground = "#c4d0d1"
-styleforeground = "#080a0f"
+footercontent = "After a time, one may find that ’having’ is not as pleasing as ’wanting’" styleaccent = "#5fd7ff" styleforeground = "#c4d0d1" stylebackground = "#080a0f"
 +++